wordpress-mobile/WordPress-Android/libs/mocks/README.md

 }
 ```

-These files are used to match network requests while the tests are being ran.
+These files are used to match network requests while the tests are being run.
 For more on request matching with
 WireMock check out [their documentation](http://wiremock.org/docs/request-matching/).

 ## License ##